smcneece/Moonraker-Alexa-Discord-Alerts/README.md

+# 🧙‍♂️ THIS BLUEPRINT IS NOT READY FOR USER TESTING.
-# 🧙‍♂️ Moonraker Printer Discord & Alexa Notifications (Home Assistant Automation)
+  Moonraker Printer Discord & Alexa Notifications (Home Assistant Automation)

 ## ✅ Features
 - 🖼️ Snapshot images posted to Discord if available (based on slicer’s g-code setup)